AtamanovYS/differ/README.md

 Differ shows the difference between two data structures.
 Utility features:
-⋅⋅*Support for different input formats: yaml and json ⋅⋅*Generating a report in plain text, stylish and json format
+* Support different input formats: yaml and json
+* Generating a report in plain text, stylish and json format

 Use ./bin/gendiff -h to get instructions how to use
 ```